We Spent 100+ Hours Reviewing Dozens of Air Mattresses. Here are the Best.

 The Top 10 Best Air Mattresses

 To help you narrow down your search, we put together a list of the best air mattresses for typical consumers.
-This means we aimed to finding a broad range of options which are affordable yet high quality, rank well in each of our above factors, and feature the most positive customer reviews and the least complaints.
+This means we aimed to find a broad range of options that are affordable yet high quality, rank well in each of our above factors, and feature the most positive customer reviews and the least complaints.

 We’ll summarize what customers like most about each model on our list, and balance that with at least one commonly-referenced drawback.
 However, no model is perfect and dissatisfied customers are more likely to leave a review than happy ones.
 So please keep in mind that some drawbacks listed could be attributed to a consumer not having selected the right mattress for their specific needs in the first place.

 Okay, let’s dive in!

 The Comfort Plush is an elevated offering from Intex’s popular Dura-Beam series.
 The queen mattress raises 22” off the ground and has a built-in electric pump for easy inflating.
 Constructed with 16-gauge vinyl on the sides and a sturdier 20.8 gauge on top, the mattress is covered with waterproof flocking and is rated for up to 600 lbs.
 All-in-all, it’s a popular and affordable option.

 Made for indoor or outdoor use, this queen airbed features a soft velvety plush top, 27 comfort coils for extra support, and a patented AirTight system to keep it leak-free.
 It’s also designed to be simple to fold and roll-up after deflation, for easy transport or storage.
 Coleman’s SupportRest also has a reinforced construction, making it rugged and ready to travel anywhere.
 Great for folks on the go!